 What Are the Best Types of Investments for Beginners?

-Well, everyone’s reasons for investing and personal risk tolerance are different, so you have to decide for you which investment types suit your lifestyle, timeline, goals, and risk tolerance best.
+Everyone’s reasons and personal risk tolerances are different, so you have to decide for you which investment types suit your lifestyle, timeline, and goals best.

-I’m not your financial advisor, but here’s what I would do:
+I’m not your financial advisor, and this is for entertainment purposes ONLY — but here’s what I would do:

 Phil Town is an investment advisor, hedge fund manager, 3x NY Times Best-Selling Author, ex-Grand Canyon river guide, and former Lieutenant in the US Army Special Forces.
 He and his wife, Melissa, share a passion for horses, polo, and eventing.
 Phil’s goal is to help you learn how to invest and achieve financial independence.